-- Identify and use the various statistical tools. - Develop an aptitude towards analyzing, interpreting quantitative data and lay foundation for data analysis. - Students can complete an introductory course on statistics at Coursera and other online platforms. - Use MS-Excel for data analysis using statistics.
+- Identify and use the various statistical tools in managerial and other decisionmaking context. - Develop an aptitude towards analyzing, interpreting quantitative data and lay foundation for data analysis. - Use MS-Excel for data analysis using statistical theory and techniques

-- Introduction to Statistics and Data Analysis

-- Probability

-- Linear Regression

-- Random Variables and Probability Distributions

-- Mathematical Expectation

-- Some Probability Distributions

-- Fundamental Sampling Distributions and Data Descriptions

-- One- and Two- Sample Estimation Problems

-- One- and Two- Sample Tests of Hypothesis
+- Type of Data and variables, used in analysis - Introduction to Statistics and Data Analysis - Measures of Central Tendency; descriptive statistics - Probability and application - Basics of Linear Regression - Random Variables and Probability Distributions - Fundamental Sampling Distributions and Data Descriptions - Framework of data-analysis; research and Inferential statistics - One- and Two- Sample Estimation Problems - One- and Two- Sample Tests of Hypothesis